 The fish season has helped hundreds of non-fishermen in Chau Doc like Mr. Ve not have to spend money on fish sauce for meals.
 Having a lot of fish makes daily meals more delicious.

 Mr. Hai confided that in the last 4 years, there has been a good water season, so there are a lot of shrimp and fish.
-For fishermen and people in the upstream area, a good water season means the water level rises slowly, at a higher level than alert level 1, and this year's flood has met these conditions.
+For fishermen and people in the upstream area, a good water season means the water level rises slowly, at a higher level than alarm level 1, and this year's flood has met these conditions.

-But with the current water level, fishermen like Mr. Hai do not understand why the water is so unusual.
+But with the current water level, fishermen like Mr. Hai do not understand why the water level is so unusual.

 Normally, in August, the water rises and slowly enters the fields.
 This year, the water came very late and did not enter the fields, so everyone was worried that there would be no flood season.
 Then, unexpectedly, in September, the water came back and flooded the fields.